 “The way Elaine handled Renate Meiners’ story is amazing.
 She distilled a lifetime of memories into a cohesive and moving account that I’ll always treasure.
 No matter how many stories she writes, Elaine never fails to make a personal connection with her subjects.
 She approaches each person’s experiences with empathy and respect.” – Elizabeth Rowden

-Same Moon, Same Stars, a story about a German war bride’s trials and tribulations, the love that she found and the love that she lost, is skillfully told by Elaine Thomas, a creative storyteller, who relates the memories of Renate Macherauch Meiners, in a moving first-person narrative.
+” Same Moon, Same Stars, a story about a German war bride’s trials and tribulations, the love that she found and the love that she lost, is skillfully told by Elaine Thomas, a creative storyteller, who relates the memories of Renate Macherauch Meiners, in a moving first-person narrative.
 Thomas takes the reader along on Renate’s remarkable journey through life that echoes with courage of conviction, strength of character, love of family and deep faith.
 The authenticity of this story makes it an important documentation of life as it actually was in the shadow of Nazi Germany, a tumultuous existence of fearfulness and deprivation.” – Carolyn Heinsohn

-Saddles and Service
+Saddles and Service – Winston Parker’s Story

 Winner of the Independent Publisher Association’s silver medal for best Western Canada regional non-fiction, Saddles and Service is the life story of Alberta’s Winston Churchill Parker.
 As a young cowboy, he drove cattle through the city streets to the Calgary Stampede.
 Shortly after a private audience with British Prime Minister Winston Churchill during World War II, he spent four years in a German prisoner of war camp.
 He survived and afterward devoted his life to ranching and building strong communities.
-At 100 years of age, he still plays bridge and views his world with wisdom, humor
+At 100 years of age, he still played bridge and viewed his world with wisdom, humor

 “This is a captivating story, well worth the read.” – Hugh A. Dempsey, Editor of Alberta History and Chief Curator Emeritus of the Glenbow Museum, Calgary, Alberta